scott-knight/rails6-sandbox-api/README.md

 ### Creating a User with Form-Data (to upload an avatar)

-You can use curl or postman or any utility that allows you to send `multipart/form-data`.
-The example in this section shows how to use curl:
+To POST, you can use curl or postman or any utility that allows you to send `multipart/form-data`.
+The following example demonstrates how to use curl:

 ```sh
 curl -v \